Ngineer101/minimalizt/src/content/blog/in-ai-age-learn-evergreen-skills.md

 Currently, LLMs are not that good with breaking down a complex problem into smaller parts and solving each part individually (although it's making huge progress in that direction).
 But the ability to analyze a problem, think critically about a solution, and solving it in smaller parts is an immensely valuable skill.
 And it's a skill, when mastered, that can be exponentially aided with the use of AI.

-Good old-fashioned logical problem-solving will always be irreplaceable.
+Good old-fashioned logical problem-solving skills will always be irreplaceable.
 Whether you are working on a complex project or a simple task, the ability to break down a problem and solve it step by step is a skill that will continue to be valuable in the future.

 ## Conclusion